-This World Earth Day we are being asked to ‘invest in our planet’, but how can you lead a sustainable organisation?
+We are being asked to ‘invest in our planet’, but how can you lead a sustainable organisation?
 The Carbon majors report found that just 100 companies were responsible for 71% of global emissions in 2017.
-Now in 2022, it is time for all organisations to become part of the solution and introduce more sustainable strategies.
+Now in 2023, it is time for all organisations to become part of the solution and introduce more sustainable strategies.
 Introducing sustainable strategies or a ‘values-driven’ approach to business is vital to long-term success.
 Organisations that engage in more sustainable behaviours can increase profits and grow their consumer base.
 Dr. James Ring, Ingenium CEO, and Environmental Chemist discusses the benefits of sustainability for organisations.

 James, in your opinion, what does a sustainable organisation look like?